A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend a fortune to do so.

 This can be a great way to save money if you plan to spend a few days at your destination.

 Trains are often less crowded and less expensive during off-peak hours.
 If you have the flexibility, consider traveling during these times.

-Train travel during off-peak hours is the best way to ensure that you have a comfortable and relatively hassle-free experience.
+Train travel during off-peak hours is the best way to ensure a comfortable and relatively hassle-free experience.
 Due to the limited availability of seats and the high volume of passengers, train travel can be quite crowded and uncomfortable during peak hours.

 Furthermore, ticket prices are usually higher during peak hours.
 Therefore, it is advisable to travel during off-peak hours, which usually coincide with the early morning or late evening.

 Packing light reduces the stress of lugging around heavy baggage.
 You’ll have to carry your luggage, and there might not be a lot of space on the train.

 Carrying a much lighter weight will allow you to move about much easier than balancing heavier weights on one shoulder and dragging your feet forward.
 Ensuring that every bag can be tucked neatly under an arm is key, as it makes walking through stations and down aisles much simpler.

 7) Be aware of the baggage policies.